 The Future Of Food Storage In My Home

 For me, it’s more about the technology than the brand, as far as food storage containers are concerned.

-While I like Snapware glass food storage containers a lot, and I would probably like Lock & Lock glass bowls a lot, I’m not really married to one brand.
+While I like Snapware glass food storage containers a lot and I like Lock & Lock glass bowls too, I’m not really married to one brand.
 I care much more about the features and the overall quality.

 Besides, lots of other reputable companies that make food storage containers are likely to come out with similar and/or better glass bowls in the future.
 For example, Rubbermaid glass food storage containers look very nice, but I’m just not sure I like their lids right now.

 These things are the most important to me and will affect my decision to buy food storage bowls from this point forward: